jankubatt/License-plate-recognizer/README.md

 # License plate recognizer
-Tells in which country the car was registered.
+Tells in which part of the CR car was registered.

 # Info
--C# <br>
+- C# <br>
--Console App
+- Console App

 # What I Learned
--Working with text
+- Working with text